A (MUST KNOW) Collection Of Interesting Spiritual Terms with Meanings

-For those who are just beginning their spiritual journey these could serve as a nice fundamental primer of the most commonly used mystical terms.
+For those who are just beginning their spiritual journey, these could serve as a nice fundamental primer of the most commonly used mystical terms.
 But even if you have already been on your road to spiritual growth, you may still find it refreshing.

 Start below and see how many do you know.
-This is quick read from start to finish.
+This is a quick read from start to finish.

 Quantum Healing is choosing to alter our consciousness to access the quantum field with an intention to create health.
-The mind-body connection at sub-atomic level is changed by our awareness and can be used to promote the healing mechanism.
+The mind-body connection at the sub-atomic level is changed by our awareness and can be used to promote the healing mechanism.

 The term was first coined by Deepak Chopra, M.D. in his book “Quantum Healing” published in … May 1989 ( About: 26 years ago!)

 The word in French basically means ‘clear seeing.’
 It is a type of extrasensory perception, which is the idea that humans have more than the five known physical senses.